 About this institute

 Welcome to Vrije Universiteit Amsterdam

-Vrije Universiteit Amsterdam is an internationally renowned research university founded in 1880.
-The university offers over 120 English taught programs at Bachelor’s, Master’s and doctoral level.
+Vrije Universiteit Amsterdam (‘VU Amsterdam’) is an internationally renowned research university founded in 1880.
+The university offers over 175 English-taught programmes at Bachelor’s, Master’s and PhD level to more than 26,000 students from all over the world.
 Students and staff...

 Want to know more about Master in History: Religion and Society?
 Fill out the following form and we'll pass your details on to a representative from the school, who will respond to your enquiry.

 You may also like...

 Pretoria, South Africa